coenond/lrvl-rspns/README.md

 The helper includes multiple functions that returns a Json Response.
 Each function is already defined with the correct HTTP Status code.

-Simply add this package to your Laravel project by running `composer require coenond/lrvl-rspns`
+Simply add this package to your Laravel project by running:

+`composer require coenond/lrvl-rspns`

 ## Example Usage
 The helper methodes can be used in controllers.
 For example in the User controller: